ASIA MARKETS: Asian Markets Continue Their Early-year Rally

 Continue Reading Below

-Asian stocks continued their start-of-year rally Tuesday, though Japanese equities pulled back late morning after the Bank of Japan trimmed the size of its bond-repurchase offer in its latest market operation.
+Asian stocks extended their New Year rally Tuesday, though Japanese equities pared gains after the Bank of Japan trimmed the size of its bond-repurchase offer in its latest market operation.

-The 5% reduction to Yen190 billion ($1.7 billion) of bonds maturing in 10-to-25 years was a sign of slight policy tightening by the central bank, and sent the yen jumping.
-A stronger currency often hurts Japanese stock prices.
-The dollar was recently at Yen112.55, versus Yen113.15 earlier.
+The Nikkei advanced 1% in early trading as it caught up with regional gains after a market holiday on Monday.
+But shares pulled back after the central bank's decision to cut the size of its offer for bonds maturing in 10 to 25 years by 5% to Yen190 billion ($1.7 billion) sent the yen higher.
+The index was recently up 0.7%.

-The Nikkei was up 0.4% ahead of the midday break after earlier rising 1%, as the market reopened following a three-day weekend and investors caught up to Monday's stock gains in Asia.
+Some saw the BOJ's move as a sign of slight policy tightening.

 Continue Reading Below